jasonlue/jasonlue.github.io/_posts/2019-08-19-clustered-hashing.md

 To show how each item ends up, the table does not resize up (load factor=1) on purpose.
 When load factor < 1, the longest distance, table_size, will likely not be reached.
 However, as you can see, the distance grows dramatically when the table is getting pretty full.
 In the extremely case, lookup of item 47 has the worst performance of O(N).

 However, on the other hand, the memory is most efficiently used.

-#### Appy a step parameter on hash function

-We can also apply a step parameter directly on hash function H:

-    hash=H'(key,i)

-where i starts from 0 forward.
-So

-It rehashes until an empty position is found.
-There is no upbound of i in this case.

 #### Uncertainties